 Charles Nephi & Bertha Hobbs Greenland

 Neph, as Charles Nephi was always called, was the second son of the above Charles and Rachel, born October 25, 1888, and moved to Highland with his parents in 1906.
-Here he met Bertha Hobbs, daughter of William and Clara Hobbs who built and lived in Number 2.
+Here he met Bertha Hobbs, daughter of William and Elizabeth Hobbs who built and lived in Number 2.
 They were married June 28, 1911, and had three children: Flora Mae, Charles A. and Francis Lewis.
 After living in Highland a short time they moved to Carbon County where he continued to work in the mines.
 Nephi died April 18, 1960, and Bertha died January 12, 1971.

-Charles T & Rachel Potter Greenland
+Charles T. & Rachel Potter Greenland

 Charles T Greenland was born in Cwmcelyn, Aberystruth, Bedwelty, Monmouth-shire, Wales April 13, 1864, the sixth child of Henry Eates and Hester Ann Tapper Greenland.
 His father worked at various jobs, including agricultural laborer, hostler (one who takes care of the animals down in the mines), brickyard worker, iron worker and coal miner.
 They moved around a lot, which is evidenced by the fact that each of their children was born in a different place.

 Charlie began school at the age of three and went to work in the coal mines at the age of eight.
 His father would carry him on his back to work.
 A law was passed making it illegal to work in the mines until you were twelve, so he went back to school until he turned twelve.
 He was baptized into the Church of Jesus Christ of Latter-day Saints in 1872 at age 8.